shashankms9/Cloud-Native-Application-Protection-Platform-CNAPP/module-1-defender-cloud-security-posture-management .md

 2. Click on **Attack path**.
 You will find the Attack Paths in your Environment.

-3. Click on **“Internet exposed VM has High severity vulnerabilities and read permission to key vault”**
+3. Click on **“Internet exposed VM has High severity vulnerabilities and read permission to key vault”**.

       ![](images/m1-img14.png)

 4. You can observe the Attack path and the resources involved in the attack path.

-5. Remediate the recommendations to resolve the attack path
+5. Remediate the recommendations to resolve the attack path.

-6. Explore the rest of the Attack paths found in your Environment and remidiate
+6. Explore the rest of the Attack paths found in your Environment and remediate.

 ## Exercise 3: Build query with Cloud Security Explorer (Read Only)